Five reasons Genesis 2 is a sequel

 Sorry, no.

 No?
-But Genesis 2 tells us God uses materials to create the man and woman.
-He "formed the man out of the dust from the ground" (v.7 CSB), and he "made the rib he had taken from the man into a woman" (v.22 CSB).
-Surely, that affirms a material creation?
+How can you say no when Genesis 2 tells us God uses materials to create the man and woman?
+Scripture says, God “formed the man out of the dust from the ground,” (Gen. 2:7 CSB) and he “made the rib he had taken from the man into a woman.”
+(Gen. 2:22 CSB) Surely, these actions affirm a material creation?

 Still, no. This is why I've not broached Genesis 2 with you earlier.
 Until now, I've been giving you the hard-sell on a functional reading of Genesis 1.
 Once you've seen how much sense that makes, it becomes much easier to accept Genesis 2 as a sequel.
 Without that groundwork, accepting Genesis 2 as a functional story is a tough ask when, as you say, materials were used.